minio/minio/docs/federation/lookup/README.md

 `config.json` and bucket DNS SRV records. `MINIO_DOMAIN` indicates the domain suffix for the bucket which will be used to resolve bucket through DNS.
-For example if you have a bucket such as `mybucket`, the client can use now `mybucket.domain.com` to directly resolve itself to the right cluster. `MINIO_PUBLIC_IPS` points to the public IP address where each cluster might be accessible, this is unique for each cluster.
+For example if you have a bucket such as `mybucket`, the client can use now `mybucket.domain.com` to directly resolve itself to the right cluster. `MINIO_PUBLIC_IPS` points to the public IP address where each cluster might be accessible, and this is unique for each cluster.

 NOTE: `mybucket` only exists on one cluster either `cluster1` or `cluster2` this is random and is decided by how `domain.com` gets resolved, if there is a round-robin DNS on `domain.com` then